"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 - any side effects of treatment

 The results showed that their general quality of life went down slightly while having treatment.
-But this started to improve about 6 weeks after treatment.
+But this started to improve within 6 weeks of finishing treatment.

-Some people had an improvement in urinary symptoms such as needing to wee more often or more urgently.
+Some people had an improvement in urinary symptoms.
+These symptoms include needing to wee more often or more urgently.

-As with other hormone treatments used to treat prostate cancer, some people had erection problems (erectile dysfunction).
+As with other anti androgen treatments used to treat prostate cancer, some people had erection problems (erectile dysfunction).
 This also started to improve about 6 weeks after treatment

-The trial team concluded that apalutamide had an effect on the size of prostate cancer and didn’t cause too many side effects.
-They think that the this could be the case for many months after treatment.
-They hope this will mean that fewer men need treatment for their cancer.
+The trial team concluded that apalutamide reduced the size of the cancer for at least 18 months.
+And that the side effects didn’t last too long.
+They hope this will mean that fewer men on active surveillance will need radical treatment for their cancer.

 More detailed information